1jayyaj1/PlanR/README.md

 ## Quick set up

-first make sure you have mongodb installed and running, you can follow the steps here: https://docs.mongodb.com/manual/administration/install-community/
+First make sure you have mongodb installed and running, you can follow the steps here: https://docs.mongodb.com/manual/administration/install-community/

 You will also need to have *Node.js* installed (https://nodejs.org/en/).